neilbalch/RPi-Computer-Power/README.md

 ## Raspberry Pi configuration

+The Node applicaiton is started and maintained by a `systemd` service.
+According to the process documented in [this StackOverflow post](https://stackoverflow.com/questions/4018154/how-do-i-run-a-node-js-app-as-a-background-service), configure `systemd` to use the `comp-power.service` config file.

+***OLD:***

-The Node application is started by a script, mentioned in `/etc/rc.local`, that runs `sudo npm start` in the root folder of the server.
+~~The Node application is started by a script, mentioned in `/etc/rc.local`, that runs `sudo npm start` in the root folder of the server.~~

 # Initial Server Setup